webQbe/js_web_components/README.md

 - Include both HTML and CSS in templates
 - Use slots make template dynamic to add custom text to it

+# Creating <user-card> Web Component

+- The web component will have an avatar, user-image, name, phone, & email.
+- It will also have a button to show & hide phone & email.